-- cc) "Effective Date" means the day this Agreement is entered by the Court. - dd) "EWS" means Early Warning System. - ee) "FBI" means the Federal Bureau of Investigation. - ff) "Firearm" means a pistol, revolver, shotgun, carbine, or machine gun, as well as any instrument capable of discharging a bullet or shot. - gg) "FIT" means Force Investigation Team, the NOPD unit tasked with conducting investigations of serious uses of force; uses of force indicating apparent criminal conduct by an officer; uses of force by NOPD personnel of a rank higher than sergeant; and uses of force reassigned to FIT by the Superintendant, the Superintendant's designee, or PIB.
-FIT shall also investigate all instances where an individual has died while in, or as an apparent result of being in, the custody of NOPD. - hh) "Force Statement" means a written statement documenting a use of force as required by this Agreement. - ii) "FTO" means Field Training Officer. - jj) "IACP" means International Association of Chiefs of Police. - kk) "ICO" means Integrity Control Officer. - ll) "Implement" or "implementation" means the development or putting into place of a policy or procedure, including the appropriate training of all relevant personnel, and the consistent and verified performance of that policy or procedure in actual practice. - mm) "Including" means "including, but not limited to." - nn) "Interpretation" means the act of listening to a communication in one language (source language) and orally converting it into another language (target language), while retaining the same meaning. - 00) "Interview" means questioning for the purpose of eliciting facts or information. - pp) "Investigatory stop" or "investigatory detention" means a temporary restraint where the subject of the stop or detention reasonably believes that s/he is not free to leave.
-An investigatory stop or detention may be a pedestrian, vehicle, or bicycle stop. - qq) "IPM" means the Independent Police Monitor. - rr) "Less-lethal force" means force employed that is neither likely nor intended to cause death or serious injury. - ss) "Less-lethal weapon" means any apprehension or restraint tool that, when used as
+- aa) "DVU" means Domestic Violence Unit. - bb) "ECW" means Electronic Control Weapon, a weapon designed primarily to discharge electrical charges into a subject that will cause involuntary muscle contractions and overrides the subject's voluntary motor responses. - cc) "ECW application" means the contact and delivery of electrical impulse to a subject with an Electronic Control Weapon. - dd) "Effective Date" means the day this Agreement is entered by the Court. - ee) "EWS" means Early Warning System. - ff) "FBI" means the Federal Bureau of Investigation. - gg) "Firearm" means a pistol, revolver, shotgun, carbine, or machine gun, as well as any instrument capable of discharging a bullet or shot. - hh) "FIT" means Force Investigation Team, the NOPD unit tasked with conducting investigations of serious uses of force; uses of force indicating apparent criminal conduct by an officer; uses of force by NOPD personnel of a rank higher than sergeant; and uses of force reassigned to FIT by the Superintendant Superintendent, the

+Superintendant's Superintendent's designee, or PIB.
+FIT shall also investigate all instances where an individual has died while in, or as an apparent result of being in, the custody of NOPD.

+- ii) "Force Statement" means a written statement documenting a use of force as required by this Agreement. - jj) "FTO" means Field Training Officer. - kk) "IACP" means International Association of Chiefs of Police. - ll) "ICO" means Integrity Control Officer. - mm) "Implement" or "implementation" means the development or putting into place of a policy or procedure, including the appropriate training of all relevant personnel, and the consistent and verified performance of that policy or procedure in actual practice. - nn) "Including" means "including, but not limited to." - oo) "Interpretation" means the act of listening to a communication in one language (source language) and orally converting it into another language (target language), while retaining the same meaning.

+Commented [A3]: Here and throughout, this typographical error is corrected